A-Raafat/rdimlops/README.md

 ## Training steps

+- Create Lightgbm datasets [ train / test ]
+- Create the lightgbm classifier parameters
-- Create the lightgbm classifier
+- Create the lightgbm classifier model object and pass the parameters and datasets
-- Fit on the dataset using model.fit
+- Fit on the dataset using model.train
 - Saving (dump) the model as pickle format using joblib

 ## Testing steps